-It is quite moot as to the priority areas needed to meet present and foreseeable future housing demand in general in Greater Christchurch, and in Rolleston.
-A Change to the RPS is anticipated to include Future Development Areas (indicative only, but only providing for additional growth at Rolleston) as proposed in Our Space, but also to address the new NPS-UD 2020 which may require a revisit of the FDAs.
+It is quite moot as to the priority areas needed to meet present and foreseeable future housing demand in general in Greater Christchurch, and in West Melton.
+A Change to the RPS is anticipated to include Future Development Areas (indicative only, but only providing for future growth at Rolleston) as proposed in Our Space, but also to address the new NPS-UD 2020 which will require a revisit of the FDAs.
 A full CRPS review is scheduled for 2023.

 However, decisions are required now and should not be fettered by a planning control that has served its purpose but is not addressing the urban growth needs of Greater Christchurch for the period 2022-2032 (the statutory life of the District Plan).
-Whilst the RPS greenfield priority areas are for the period up to 2028, and the housing targets for the period 2018-2048, they are clearly woefully inadequate to meet housing demand at Rolleston.
+Whilst the RPS greenfield priority areas are for the period up to 2028, and the housing targets for the period 2018-2048, they are clearly inadequate to meet housing demand at West Melton.

-There is an imminent issue with on-going supply of developable land at Rolleston given the very fast uptake of zoned land.
-Plan Change 64 is the latest proposal to try and provide a bridge across the lead-in years required to provide an adequate supply of zoned and serviceable land; this re-zone submission for 660 lots provides an important option to ensure there is the necessary development capacity of suitable land going forward (as required by the NPS-UD 2020) to help avoid an anticipated knock-on effect on availability and price of sections.
-It is critical that the extra development capacity is controlled by several not just one developer, to ensure a competitive land and housing market as required by the NPS-UD 2020.
-This would be not achieved if just the PC64 land was rezoned.
+There is an imminent issue with on-going supply of developable land at West Melton given the very fast uptake of zoned land.
+Plan Changes 59, 67, 74 proposals are trying to provide a bridge across the leadin years required to provide an adequate supply of zoned and serviceable land; this re-zone application for appx 525 lots provides an important option to ensure there is the necessary development capacity of suitable land going forward (as required by the NPS-UD 2020) to help avoid an anticipated knock-on effect on availability and price of sections.
+It is critical that the extra development capacity is controlled by several, not just one, developer, to ensure a competitive land and housing market as required by the NPS-UD 2020.
+This would be not achieved if for example just one of the Plan Changes was adopted and that land was rezoned.